David Buss: Biography

 Buss earned his PhD in psychology at University of California, Berkeley in 1981.
 Before becoming a professor at the University of Texas, he was assistant professor for four years at Harvard University and a professor at the University of Michigan for eleven years.

 The primary topics of his research include male mating strategies, conflict between the sexes, social status, social reputation, prestige, the emotion of jealousy, homicide, anti-homicide defenses, and—most recently—stalking.
 All of these are approached from an evolutionary perspective.
 Buss is the author of more than 200 scientific articles and has won many awards, including an APA Distinguished Scientific Award for Early Career Contribution to Psychology in 1988 and an APA G. Stanley Hall Lectureship in 1990.

 Buss is the author of a number of publications and books, including The Evolution of Desire, The Dangerous Passion, and The Murderer Next Door, which introduces a new theory of homicide from an evolutionary perspective.
 He is also the author of Evolutionary Psychology: The New Science of the Mind, whose fourth edition was released in 2011.
 In 2005, Buss edited a reference volume, The Handbook of Evolutionary Psychology.
 His latest book is When Men Behave Badly: The Hidden Roots of Sexual Deception, Harassment, and Assault.

 Buss is involved with extensive cross-cultural research collaborations and lectures within the U.S.

 Research

 Act frequency approach

-Attempts to state the conditions that constitute a certain personality trait and attempts to exhaustively list all the acts that identify a bearer of a trait have not been very successful in providing exact definitions for trait-related terms (such as "creative", "humorous", and "ambitious").
-The question of what exactly defines an individual as being—for example—courageous is an open one.
-Another difficulty is measuring how strongly a trait is pronounced in an individual.

-As a solution to these problems of defining and measuring traits, Buss and K. H. Craik (1980) proposed to introduce prototype theory into personality psychology.
+As a solution to these problems of defining and measuring traits (i.e. conditions that constitute a certain personality trait), Buss and K. H. Craik (1980) proposed to introduce prototype theory into personality psychology.
 First, a group of people is asked to list acts that a person bearing the trait in question would show.
 Next, a different group of people is asked to name from that list those acts that are most typical for the trait.
 Then the measurement is conducted by counting the number of times (within a given period of time) a proband performs the typical acts.